ETL Testing: Processes, Types, and Best Practices

 How does Astera handle data quality issues during ETL testing?

-Astera Data Pipeline Builder includes data quality checks that can be integrated into the ETL process.
+Astera Data Pipeline includes data quality checks that can be integrated into the ETL process.
 These checks can identify and flag issues like missing values, duplicates, and data type mismatches, allowing users to address problems proactively.

-Yes, Astera Data Pipeline Builder supports a wide range of data connectors, enabling integration with diverse data sources such as databases, flat files, cloud services, and APIs.
+Yes, Astera Data Pipeline supports a wide range of data connectors, enabling integration with diverse data sources such as databases, flat files, cloud services, and APIs.
 This flexibility ensures comprehensive ETL testing across different platforms.

 What is the role of scheduling in ETL testing, and does Astera support it?

 Scheduling allows ETL tests to run automatically at predefined times, ensuring regular validation of data pipelines.
-Astera Data Pipeline Builder includes scheduling capabilities, facilitating automated and timely ETL testing processes.
+Astera Data Pipeline includes scheduling capabilities, facilitating automated and timely ETL testing processes.

 Is it possible to perform real-time ETL testing with Astera?